Safety & Side Effects of Regenerative Injections: What Patients Should Know

 The Science Behind It

-- Growth Factors: Found in high concentrations in PRP and stem cells, growth factors trigger a cascade of cellular activity that supports tissue regeneration and reduces inflammation.
+• Growth Factors: Found in high concentrations in PRP and BMAC, growth factors may help trigger cellular activity that supports the body’s natural repair process and may help reduce inflammation.

-- Cell Signaling: Stem cells and platelets release bioactive molecules that “recruit” the body’s healing cells to the site of injury.
+• Cell Signaling: The living cells and platelets in these treatments release bioactive molecules that may help direct the body’s own repair processes toward the site of injury.

-- Tissue Repair: Over time, these mechanisms can promote the regeneration of cartilage, ligaments, and other connective tissues.
+• Tissue Support: Over time, these mechanisms may help support the body’s natural repair processes in cartilage, ligaments, and other connective tissues.

 Types of Biologics: Autologous vs. Allogeneic

-- Autologous cells are sourced from the patient’s own body (e.g., PRP or stem cells from your blood or tissue).
+• Autologous: Cells and biologics sourced from your own body, such as PRP or BMAC from your own blood or bone marrow.
 This minimizes the risk of rejection or allergic reaction.

-- Allogeneic cells are sourced from a donor, often processed and sterilized to ensure safety.
-They are sometimes used when autologous sources aren’t available or practical.
+• Allogeneic: Biologics sourced from a donor, processed and sterilized for safety.
+Sometimes used when autologous sources aren’t available or practical.

 Common Side Effects of Regenerative Injections

 Are there any adverse effects of regenerative medicine?
 Most patients experience no side effects.
-However, like any medical treatment, PRP and stem cell therapies do come with some risks.
+However, like any medical treatment, PRP and cellular therapies do come with some risks.
 These are the most common side effects and may include:

 Injection Site Reactions